 Are you 21 or Older?

-We retain the full spectrum of cannabinoids and aromatic terpenes - studies show this compounds work synergistically to enhance the effectiveness of CBD _ a phenomenon known as the “entourage effect”.
+We retain the full spectrum of cannabinoids, aromatic terpenes flavonoids and omegas through our unprecedented CO2 extraction process.
+Studies show this compounds work synergistically to enhance the effectiveness of CBD - a phenomenon known as the “entourage effect”.
 Preclinical research indicates that full spectrum CBD-rich cannabis oil is effective at much lower doses and has a wider therapeutic window than a CBD isolate.

 Cannabinoids: Cannabinoids The chemical compounds secreted by cannabis flowers ( phytocannabinoids) that bind to receptors throughout our brain and body to create homeostasis or balance.
 CBDA non-intoxicating cannabinoid found in cannabis.
 After tetrahydrocannabinol (THC), cannabidiol (CBD) is the second-most abundant cannabinoid in the plant, and has many potential therapeutic benefits.
 CBDaThe precursor to CBD.
 CBDa is the acid form of CBD and offers an array of therapeutic benefits.
 CBDVInteracts with components of the endocannabinoid system to regulate brain function.
 CBDV is non- intoxicating, and known to be effective in the treatment of a variety of symptoms and conditions.
 CBCNon-intoxicating, has been shown to encourage the human brain to grow by increasing the viability of developing brain cells in a process known as neurogenesis and shows promise with skin applications.
 CBNThe cannabinoid into which tetrahydrocannabinol (THC) breaks down after prolonged periods of time.
 The degradation can be accelerated by exposing dried plant matter to oxygen and heat.
 Cannabinol (CBN) is only mildly intoxicating; with current research indicating it may only be one-fourth (¼) the potency of THC known to support the body in several ways including sleep.
 THCAn intoxicating and psychoactive cannabinoid found in cannabis.
 Delta-9-tetrahydrocannabinol is the most well-known cannabinoid in the plant and is capable of inducing a variety of sensory and psychological effects, including mild reverie, euphoria, increased sensory awareness, and some therapeutic benefits.
 THCaThe most common cannabinoid found in the raw cannabis plant.
 Tetrahydrocannabinolic acid, or THCA, is non-intoxicating but converts into intoxicating THC when exposed to heat through a process called decarboxylation.
 Research indicates that THCA has its own medicinal potential in anti-inflammatory, neuroprotective, and anti-emetic treatments.
 THCvHolds potentially potent psychoactive effects, along with a host of medicinal benefits. known for stimulating, clear headed, almost psychedelic type of energetic high that is typically shorter in duration.
 Early research shows THCv could help speed up metabolism.